Workplace design impacts business success: trends that can contribute to innovation and creativity

 Office design has come a long way over the last few decades...

 Companies have traded dark, wood-paneled walls, thick carpet, and fluorescent lighting for sleek, minimalist decor, collaborative workspaces, and tons of natural light.
 Not to mention, workplace technology has received quite an upgrade as well.
+What is a collaborative workspace?
+A collaborative workspace is an office where employees from different companies work in one space.

 In this article, we’re taking a look at why workplace design matters and how the right design can foster an environment fit for creativity, productivity, and collaboration.